newjersey/navigator.business.nj.gov/content/src/filings/cosmetology-shop-renew.md

 - - -
 ### Application Requirements
-* Business name
+- Business name
-* License number
+- License number
-* Registration code from your renewal notice
+- Registration code from your renewal notice
-* Current mailing address
+- Current mailing address
-* Business address
+- Current business address
-* Pay the associated fees
+- Pay the associated fees

 > **Once completed, you will have:**
->* A renewed cosmetology shop registration valid for two years.
+>- A renewed cosmetology shop registration valid for two years.
 It will be mailed to your business mailing address on file.

 >**What if don't renew my registration?**
 >If you don't renew your registration 3 months after its expiration, your license will be suspended and you won't be able to legally run your business.
 You will need to contact your licensing board for reinstatement procedures and associated fees.